HunterAP23/VATS/README.md

-# Video Quality Metrics Suite
+# Visual Analytics and Transformation Suite
 This script is a combination of forking [master-of-zen/Plot_Vmaf](https://github.com/master-of-zen/Plot_Vmaf) and combining it with the live motion graphing from my own repository